surajsureshkumar/masters-big-data/README.md

 ### <ins>The script file in the Views directory can be run on datagrip or any other IDEs that you prefer</ins>

-**All contributions must be original work.
-Copying content or code from external sources without proper attribution or permission is strictly prohibited and may lead to plagiarism concerns**
+**All contributions to this repository must be original and authored by you and contribution or modifications are welcome.
+Copying content or code from external sources without appropriate attribution or permission is strictly prohibited, as it may result in plagiarism and violate the repository's guidelines**